Robert Frederick Way

-Robert Frederick "Bob" Way (1872 – 30 June 1947) was a New Zealand politician and trade unionist.
+Robert Frederick Way (1872 – 30 June 1947) was a New Zealand politician and trade unionist.
 He was an organiser and candidate for the Socialist Party, Social Democratic Party then the Labour Party standing many time for office himself.

 Biography

 Early life

 Way was born in 1872 in Australia.
 He spent his early years working as a journalist and studied at the University of Queensland without graduating before moving to New Zealand in 1900.
 Once in New Zealand he likewise worked as a journalist and became involved in the local labour movement.
 He was a regular contributor to the Maoriland Worker, New Zealand's leading labour journal of the time.

 Prior to World War I he was highly active in the Auckland trade unions and was involved in the Waihi miners' strike.
 Way was secretary of the Auckland Waterside Workers' Union and president of the Auckland Coopers' and Curriers' Unions.